 All of your passwords, notes, and credit cards are stored in RememBear’s vault in an alphabetical list.
 RememBear also recognizes new password fields and offers to generate highly complex and secure passwords for new logins with its password generator.
 The passwords that RememBear generates are totally random, so they’re impossible to predict.

 RememBear is very secure and it uses auto-filling, so your passwords can’t be detected by keyloggers or screenloggers that could normally record your keystrokes or screen activity to steal your passwords.

 Is RememBear better than built-in password managers from Chrome or Apple?

 Google Chrome offers a pretty decent password manager, and Apple’s iCloud Keychain is a simple way to store and auto-fill passwords.
 But RememBear is a cross-platform password manager with added security measures like New Device Key, 256-bit AES encryption, and high-tech security like secure remote password technology.

 RememBear works really well across a variety of devices — it easily syncs between PCs, Androids, Macs, and iOS, as well as offering extensions for Chrome, Firefox, and Safari.

 Chrome’s password vault only works in Chrome, and iCloud Keychain has issues syncing with Windows and Android devices.
-RememBear’s multi-device syncing is simple and intuitive, plus it includes 2FA authentication, powerful security protections, and a Backup Kit for emergency vault access — all things that neither Chrome’s nor iCloud Keychain’s password managers have.
+RememBear’s multi-device syncing is simple and intuitive, plus it includes powerful security protections and a Backup Kit for emergency vault access — all things that neither Chrome’s nor iCloud Keychain’s password managers have.